otsosaarinen/foli-api/README.md

 # Föli API

 This project provides a public API wrapper for Föli transportation data.
 It allows fetching the timetable for all bus stops or a single bus stop by ID.
-Official documentation by Föli can be read here https://data.foli.fi/doc/siri/v0/sm
+Official documentation by Föli can be read here https://data.foli.fi/doc/siri/v0/sm.
+Also practiced creating an API documentation using Swagger.

 ## How to install